 - The Lobby Bar in the east hall of the main terminal is open 5 pm to 1 am Monday through Saturday, and 4 pm to 1 am on Sunday.

 For more information about the services and facilities available, scroll down to continue exploring our Orlando Airport Guide.
-Send us your Orlando Airport tips to help us keep this information up to date.
+Send us your airport tips to help us keep this information up to date.

 In this guide we may refer to locations as "landside" and "airside".
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.